 The New Jersey Consumer Fraud Act has three main purposes: to compensate victims for their actual loss; to punish the seller through the award of treble damages; and to attract competent counsel to counteract the community scourge of fraud by providing an incentive for an attorney to take a case involving a minor loss to the individual.

 The law itself is liberally construed in favor of the consumer in order to properly deter bad behavior and protect unwitting consumers.
 As a result of this liberal construction, the New Jersey Courts have afforded consumers much protection.

 At Wilentz, Goldman & Spitzer, P.A., we represent numerous consumers who have been wronged by unscrupulous merchants.
-While these cases can be pursued on behalf of a single individual, Wilentz pursues many consumer fraud cases on a class wide basis.
-By suing on behalf of a class, Wilentz can protect all consumers who have been defrauded.
+While these cases can be pursued on behalf of a single individual, Wilentz pursues many consumer fraud cases on a class-wide basis.
+By suing on behalf of a class, Wilentz can seek to protect all consumers who have been defrauded.

 There are many kinds of businesses covered by the New Jersey Consumer Fraud law, including:

 - Banks and lending institutions

 - Health clubs